Consensys/mythx-docs/docs/source/tools/truffle/index.rst

   .. code-block:: console

      set MYTHX_ETH_ADDRESS=0x1234567891235678900000000000000000000000
-     set MYTHX_PASSWORD='Put your password in here!'
+     set MYTHX_PASSWORD="Put your password in here!"

 Once you have done this, the MythX plugin should recognize your credentials and elevate your privileges.